-It’s almost September, which means that in just a matter of days we will be waving the kids back off to school and getting well and truly stuck into autumn.
-Whilst we are still enjoying some summer weather, it is certainly wetter, which is no bad news for our gardens!
-In fact, the change in temperature will see our gardens beginning to come back to life, which means you’ll need to get back to maintaining it.
+It’s almost September, which means that in just a matter of days we will be waving the kids back off to school, and getting well and truly stuck into autumn.
+While we are still enjoying some summer weather, it is a lot wetter, which is no bad news for our gardens!
+The change in temperature will see our gardens beginning to come back to life, which means you’ll need to get back to maintaining it.
 Here are our top tips for the autumn garden:

 Net Your Pond

-Soon, leaves will begin to fall from the trees in your garden and if you have a pond this can be particularly troublesome.
+Soon, leaves will begin to fall from the trees in your garden, and if you have a pond, this can be particularly troublesome.
 Why?
-Not only can it leave your pond looking messy, if you let leaves accumulate it can adversely affect the health of it, too.
+Not only can it leave your pond looking messy, if you let leaves accumulate, but they can adversely affect the health of it, too.

-When leaves sink into your pond, they start to decay which releases bacteria which can turn your pond water murky and pose a hazard to any fish that may live within it.
+When leaves sink into your pond, they start to decay which releases bacteria, posing a hazard to any fish that may live within it.
 We advise that you dedicate time daily to clearing leaves from the surface of your pond or, to minimise your workload, place a net over the surface to keep leaves at bay.